Yoxem/Sligeach-font/README.md

 # Sligeach font - A reprint font of a 19th Gaelic type font.

-Sligeach (Irish name for Sligo) font is a revived version of the Gaelic font used in some books.
+Sligeach (Irish name for Sligo) font is a revived version of a Gaelic font (Fry font) used in some books.
 The font is mainly adapted from *
 A practical grammar of the Irish language* (by Owen Connellan in 1844), and the name is named from the linguist's birthplace.

 The font is referenced from: